Ljungwaldh/First-Milestone-Project/README.md

 To initially test the website I used the following validators:

-- W3C Markup Validation Service for HTML, inserting code via direct input
+- [W3C Markup Validation Service for HTML][17], inserting code via direct input
     - index.html - found only two warnings regarding number of hyphens used in two comment lines (code lines 103 and 224), these hyphens being removed subsequently
     - training.html - Encountered errors such as:
         - Having buttons elements as descendents of anchor elements - resolved by removing the anchor elements on buttons and reformatting the buttons in HTML and CSS